syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Rendering-PDF-pages-using-pdfium-UWP.md

 Add the pdfium.dll file to the project with BuildAction as Embedded Resource.

-## Implementing the IPdfRenderer interface
+## Implementing the ICustomPdfRenderer interface

-Add a class to the application project and implement the `IPdfRenderer` interface in the class.
+Add a class to the application project and implement the `ICustomPdfRenderer` interface in the class.

 ### Add definitions of the external methods